mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

     processes](#the-impact-of-starting-tools-documentation-and-other-processes)
     -   [Impact of main learning design tools](#impact-of-main-learning-design-tools)
-        -   [Observations on the use of code playgrounds and other authoring tools](#observations-on-the-use-of-code-playgrounds-and-other-authoring-tools)
+        -   [Observations on the use of code playgrounds and development tools](#observations-on-the-use-of-code-playgrounds-and-development-tools)
         -   [Impact of the half-baked starting template](#impact-of-the-half-baked-starting-template)
-    -   [Observations on initial processes and tool use](#observations-on-initial-processes-and-tool-use)
     -   [Embedded GDPs in template vs GDPs in collection with supporting resources](#embedded-gdps-in-template-vs-gdps-in-collection-with-supporting-resources)
     -   [Narratives and graphics drawing on home funds of